Tokyo Digital Nomad Guide (2026)

 Transport Options

-- Subway & Trains: The best way to navigate Tokyo.
-Fares: $1.20–3 per ride; daily and monthly passes available.
-Get a Suica or PASMO IC card—physical or mobile/app.
+| Subway & Trains | $1.20–3 per ride | Best way to navigate Tokyo; daily and monthly passes available.
+Get a Suica or PASMO IC card—physical or mobile/app. |

-- Buses: Fill in gaps between rail lines.
-Signs often have English.
+| Buses | ¥210–500/ride | Fill in gaps between rail lines.
+Signs often have English. |

-- Taxis/Uber: Abundant but expensive (start at ~$5, typical ride $15+).
-Uber operates; JapanTaxi, DiDi, and MOV are local apps.
+| Taxis/Uber | Start at ~$5; typical ride $15+ | Abundant but expensive.
+Uber operates; JapanTaxi, DiDi, and MOV are local apps. |

-- Cycling: Community Cycle, LUUP, Cogi Cogi bike rentals ($2/4hrs, ~$12/week).
-Good cycleways in hip neighborhoods.
+| Cycling | $2/4hrs, ~$12/week | Community Cycle, LUUP, Cogi Cogi bike rentals.
+Good cycleways in hip neighborhoods. |

-- Intercity travel: Shinkansen bullet trains (costly but ultra-fast), JR Rail Pass for longer trips (1 week ~$300).
+| Intercity travel | ¥5,000–15,000+ | Shinkansen bullet trains (costly but ultra-fast), JR Rail Pass for longer trips (1 week ~$300). |

-- Walking: One of the best cities in the world for urban walks.
+| Walking | Free | One of the best cities in the world for urban walks. |

-Locals' Tips
+Locals' tips:

 - Last subway: ~1am.
 After that, it’s taxis or late-night walks.